bitwarden/help/_articles/features/auto-fill-browser.md

 - Linux: `Ctrl + Shift + U`
 - macOS: `Cmd + Shift + Y`

-You can easily customize these keyboard shortcuts in Chrome and Opera browsers.
+You can easily customize these keyboard shortcuts in Chrome, Opera, Edge, and Brave browsers.
 In the address bar navigate to `chrome://extensions` and locate the "Keyboard shortcuts" button (you may need to scroll to the bottom).

+In Firefox, you need can go to the addons preference page and under the cogwheel click the "Manage Extension Shortcuts" as explained [here](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox).

-Other browsers such as Firefox, Safari, Brave, and Edge do not currently support changing the default keyboard shortcuts for extensions.
+Other browsers such as Safari and legacy Edge do not currently support changing the default keyboard shortcuts for extensions.

 ## Auto-fill on page load